 - 4.1 Some children in our school may have disabilities.
 We are committed to meeting the needs of these children, as we are to meeting the needs of all within the school.
 All reasonable steps are taken to ensure that these children are not disadvantaged compared with non-disabled children - 4.2 The legal definition of 'disability' expressively excludes certain conditions: a tendency to set fire, steal, physical or sexual abuse of other persons, exhibitionism and voyeurism.
 A pupil with a disability is not protected by the Equality Act in relation to these specific behaviours.
-With one exception: - 4.3 Where a child has a tendency to physical abuse others due to their disability (eg an autistic child who lashes out at staff), such child has the usual degree of protection under the Equality Act.
+With one exception: - 4.3 Where a child has a tendency to physically abuse others due to their disability (eg an autistic child who lashes out at staff), such child has the usual degree of protection under the Equality Act.
 The school must make reasonable adjustments to avoid putting them at a substantial disadvantage.
-Indirect discrimination can be justified where it is a proportionate means to achieving a legitimate aim. - 4.4 The school is committed to providing an environment that allows disabled children and adults full access to the school premises and to all areas of learning.
+Indirect discrimination can be justified where it is a proportionate means to achieving a legitimate aim. - 4.4 The school is committed to providing an environment that allows disabled children and adults full access to the school premises and to all areas of learning. - 4.5 Teachers modify teaching and learning as appropriate for children with disabilities.
+For example, they may give additional time to complete certain activities, ensure access, modify teaching materials, or offer alternative activities if children are unable to manipulate tools or equipment.

-- 4.5 Teachers modify teaching and learning as appropriate for children with disabilities.
-For example, they may give additional time to complete certain activities, ensure access, modify teaching materials, or offer alternative activities if children are unable to manipulate tools or equipment. - 4.6 Barlborough Hall School and Mount St Mary's College has an ongoing action plan which is reviewed regularly and this accessibility policy which states: - We are committed to providing an accessible environment which values and includes all pupils, staff, parents and visitors regardless of their educational, physical, sensory, social, spiritual, emotional and cultural needs.
-We are committed to challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance and inclusion. - Barlborough Hall School and Mount St Mary's College plans, over time, to ensure the accessibility of provision for all pupils, staff and visitors to the school. - An Accessibility Plan will be drawn up to cover a three year period.
+- 4.6 Barlborough Hall School has an ongoing action plan which is reviewed regularly and this accessibility policy which states: - We are committed to providing an accessible environment which values and includes all pupils, staff, parents and visitors regardless of their educational, physical, sensory, social, spiritual, emotional and cultural needs.
+We are committed to challenging negative attitudes about disability and accessibility and to developing a culture of awareness, tolerance and inclusion. - An Accessibility Plan will be drawn up to cover a three year period.
 The plan will be updated regularly